 Have a New Lines Strategy

 Fastpass, MaxPass, Single Rider, Extra Magic Hour…. all those tricks and hacks we have used to use to shortcut lines over the years are GONE.
-For every attraction (except Rise of the Resistance, WEB SLINGERS, and sometimes Indiana Jones which use a virtual queue), all guests are standing in a standby queue together.
+For every attraction except Rise of the Resistance and WEB SLINGERS all guests are standing in a standby queue together.
 Oof.

 How can you minimize your wait times in this environment?
 This is an ever changing target as capacity increases.
 But here’s what I’ve noticed so far:

 - Lower crowds means a precise touring plan isn’t as vital as before.
-Right now with capacity lower, the lines at most attractions are pretty reasonable (although they have grown considerably since opening day).
+Right now with capacity lower and the attractions returning to full capacity seating, the lines at most attractions are pretty reasonable.
 In this environment, having a detailed touring plan isn’t as essential.
 Use the app to get a sense of relative wait times for attractions and follow where the shorter lines are.
 Know too that the app almost always overestimates wait times, especially for non-thrill rides, so you are usually pleasantly surprised.

 - Rope dropping still works.
 Get in the front of the line to enter the parks at little more than an hour before park opening and you’ll be in prime position for your first ride of choice – and maybe even your second and third.
 While Disneyland was previously letting guests in to ride attractions before official park opening time, that is no longer the case with the official return of rope drop, so plan accordingly!

 - Expect longer waits for the newest attractions.
 Everyone wants to see what’s new.
-In these first few months, expect longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) and Haunted Mansion.
-And expect to wait to even get in to the brand new Avengers Campus itself.
-It has been reaching capacity daily and the only ways in are either with a boarding group for WEB SLINGERS or by waiting in a standby queue outside the land.
+In these first few months, expect longer lines at the newly redone Snow White’s Enchanted Wish (which is extremely well done, by the way) and Jungle Cruise.
+WEB SLINGERS is of course new, but the only way to ride it is with the virtual queue.

 - Use the lunch hour(s) wisely.
 I have found that wait times for a lot of attractions drop a bit between about noon and 2pm most days.
-During these times, so many guests are taking a lunch break, especially in Disneyland park.
+During these times, so many guests are taking a lunch break or just a break from the heat, especially in Disneyland park.
 If you can eat early or late, this might be the window to hit certain attractions.
 We had great luck on June 16 with many rides in Fantasyland (it’s a small world, Mad Tea Party) a complete walk-on right before 2pm.

 - Understand the effect of park hopping.
 Park hopping isn’t permitted until 1pm or later.
 This creates some artificial constraints on crowd flow.
 Historically, more guests go from California Adventure to Disneyland right at 1pm than the reverse, although the opening of Avengers Campus has temporarily evened things out.
 Watch for lines for some attractions to drop right around 1pm as a result of guest movement (and take advantage!).